 With every push of your brake pedal, little bits of the brake parts get used, so tiny pieces of resin, fibers, and metal shavings rub off.
 Over time, your brake pads get smaller, and if you wait too long, to get them replaced, your caliper rubs against your rotor leading to more costly repairs.

 If you perform an inspection at home, then you can look for scratches and uneven wear on each tire.
 Plus, you can check your brake fluid under the hood of your car.
 But, some wheels make it hard to see all of the brake components.
 That’s why Fields Chrysler Jeep® Dodge of Sanford offers a brake inspection along with various brake services.

 Schedule Your Service

-Don’t let your mgm casino detroit michigan brakes wear down completely.
+Don’t let your car crash description creative writing brakes wear down completely.
 You can schedule regular maintenance, an inspection, or have us top off your brake fluid.
 Check out our specials on our website then stop by Fields Chrysler Jeep Dodge of Sanford near Mount Dora today.